carina-studio/ULogViewer/README.md

 For text filter, you can also predefine some filters you may use frequently and filter logs by cobination of these text filters.

 ## ⭐Log marking
-When viewing logs, you can mark some logs which are important for you.
+When viewing logs, you can mark some logs with different colors which are important for you.
 There is a separated view to list all marked logs to help you to jump to marked log quickly.
 Marked logs will be kept if you are viewing logs from files so that you don't need to mark them again when you open log files next time.

 ## 📔Topics